-Me entor Name: Me entor Phone: ш Pro otégé Name: te of Mentorship: Ple ease respond to the following questions.
-Your responses will erall evaluation of the Emerging Professionals Program. be kept confident tial and v will be used in n th 1.
-Have you communicated with your Protégé in your role as a Yes No (If no, go to question 4.)
-Mentor?
-2. Who initiated the first contact? ct \[\] \ Λy Protég jé made the first contac ct 3.
-How have you communicated with your Protégé (check eac Telephone E-mail Personal Visit Other h of the r nedia yo u have us sed) 4.
-Why have you NOT had contact with your Protégé? ☐ Wo ☐ I've tried but my Protégé has not responded ☐ Other ( 5.
-On the average, how often do you have contact with your P Initial Contact Only Three or more times per month Once every three months Less than once every the vice per 1 month 6.
-Has the Mentor/Protégé Program met your needs and/or ex Comments: 7.
-For each of the following, please rate their relative important (circle the appropriate code: 1, 2, 3, 4 with 1 being not important to the control of the following please rate their relative important (circle the appropriate code: 1, 2, 3, 4 with 1 being not important to the control of the following). ce as Me entor and Protégé 4 being v matching factorery important ors .)
+Mentor Name: Mentor Phone: Protégé Name: Date of Mentorship: Please respond to the following questions.
+Your responses will be kept confidential and will be used in the overall evaluation of the Emerging Professionals Program.
+1. Have you communicated with your Protégé in your role as a Mentor?
+Yes No (If no, go to question 4.)
+2. Who initiated the first contact?
+3. How have you communicated with your Protégé (check each of the media you have used) Telephone E-mail Personal Visit Other 4.
+Why have you NOT had contact with your Protégé?
+Waiting for my Protégé to contact me I've tried but my Protégé has not responded Other (please explain): On average, how often do you have contact with your Protégé?
+Initial Contact Only every three months Less than once every three months Has the Mentor/Protégé Program met your needs and/or expectations?
+Yes No Comments: 7.
+For each of the following, please rate their relative importance as Mentor and Protégé matching factors (circle the appropriate code: 1, 2, 3, 4 with 1 being not important at all and 4 being very important.)
 Similar professional assignments 1 2 3 4 Similar geographical experiences 1 2 3 4 Assigned within same geographical area 1 2 3 4 Other matching factors which you feel are very important 1 2 3 4 Name other factors here: 8.
-Would you be willing to continue with your current Protégé i ☐ Yes ☐ No in the Em erging Pr ofessionc ıls Program?
+Would you be willing to continue with your current Protégé in the Emerging Professionals Program? ☐ Yes ☐ No